 History of the Tutorial

 Fall 2011 marked the 40th anniversary of the addition of the tutorial to Grinnell's curriculum.
-Below are documents related to the history and growth of the program.

-Previous shared-theme Tutorials have included
+Previous shared-theme tutorials have included:

-- Religion and Politics (REL / POL)
+- Religion and Politics (Religious studies and political science)

-- What's “Right” about Rights?
-(POL / POL)
+- What's “Right” about Rights? (political science)